JohnVinyard/annotate-api/nginx/static/about.md

 # Cochlea Example Application
-This is an example web application built atop the [cochlea API](https://github.com/JohnVinyard/annotate-api), which allows users, both automated and human, to annotate audio from the internet using textual tags or arbitrary numerical data.
+This is an example, alpha-stage web application built atop the [cochlea API](https://github.com/JohnVinyard/annotate-api), which allows users, both automated and human, to annotate audio from the internet using textual tags or arbitrary numerical data.

 The application provides a browse-able interface that closely mirrors the structure of the cochlea API  and leverages annotations or features from various